 You need to be highly motivated and demonstrate a keen interest in your chosen subject.
 Offers of a place on the course are dependent on your qualifications.
-You will need a minimum of four GCSEs at grade D or above or a Level 1 Diploma in Dog Grooming.
+You will need a minimum of four GCSEs at grade D or above and sound dog knowledge.

 You should also have a standard of English and maths equivalent to Functional Skills Level 1.